Ten Great Places to Go Fishing In St Louis, on Lakes & Rivers

 Just over 15 minutes west from Hwy 40 and 270, or 35 minutes from the St Louis Arch, the Busch Conservation area has over 30 lakes to fish from totaling 550 acres of water, and almost 7,000 acres of natural beauty.

-Outpost Bait and Tackle (fishing boat rental) is found on the left side of the MO Dept. of Conservation huge visitors center which is surrounded by a pavilion, picnic tables, clean bathrooms and trails (both asphalt and earthen).
+The bait shop and fishing boat rental is found on the left side of the MO Dept. of Conservation huge visitors center which is surrounded by a pavilion, picnic tables, clean bathrooms and trails (both asphalt and earthen).

 Want a tour of the area right now?
 The first 1 minute and 12 seconds of the video at the top is mostly about fishing here.